-Parenting coordination usually happens in three phases.
+Co-parenting coordination usually happens in three phases.
 The first is redefining the family.
 An important fact to know in this process is that all families change—with or without divorce.
 Children grow up and move out.
-A grandmother dies.
+A grandparent passes.
 A father gets a new job and the family moves to another town.
 Change is a normal part of family life.
 Every family will look different at different times.

 Consider this: most of the time, you have a position about something.
 “I know what is right for our children” is a position.
 When you think of it this way, one person is right… and the other person is wrong.
 But, if you work from the idea that you and your ex share common interests, right and wrong fade into the background.
 Common interests are basic ideas of what you both want for your children.